Deian96/Cryptography-project/README.md

 # Cryptography-project
 Encrypting and decrypting a text
-Crypting and decrypting text using AES,RSA,Vigenere and Hill algorithms
+Crypting and decrypting text using AES,RSA,Vigenere and Hill algorithms in JAVA